chriskrycho/v5.chriskrycho.com/site/essays/Private Chat and DMs Are Good Actually.md

 The other real reason to encourage people to “default to public” is that private chat has inertia on its side.
 If a team defaults to private, even conversations which would benefit from being public are likely to end up remaining private.
 There isn’t a one-size-fits-all solution here, though, for all the reasons that private chat can be good.
 The best we can do here is have a habit—especially as leaders—of moving conversations to public whenever there is no reason for it to be private.

-For example: I’m the lead for [a large migration][octane] on [the app I support][linkedin], so people regularly DM me with questions about the migration.
+For example: I’m the lead for [a large migration][octane] on [the app I support][linkedin], so people regularly <abbr title="direct message">DM</abbr> me with questions about the migration.
 I have built a habit of moving those conversations to public forums with a gentle nudge: “Hey, do you mind reposting that question in \<the dedicated Slack room for the migration\>?
 That way everyone can benefit from our discussion!”
 What’s more, I try to direct it to the *most* public forum possible.
 That might be the Slack room for the migration, which I intentionally set up to support *all* teams working on the migration.
-It might be our internal Q&A board.
+It might be our internal <abbr title="question and answer">Q&A</abbr> board.
 It might be public Stack Overflow.
 The key is that to default to the most public channel possible.
 Leaders’ actions implicitly set norms just as much or more than explicit statements about what people should do.

 [octane]: https://emberjs.com/editions/octane/
 [linkedin]: https://www.linkedin.com